makersacademy/airport_challenge/README.md

 What is it?
 ---------

-* My solution to the challenge
+* My solution to the airport_challenge (Maker's Academy - Week 1)
+* Refactored solution into the SRP_airport branch

 Rationale
 -------